The LeafLabs Team: Creative & Inventive

 Lairmore dipped her toe into the embedded / hardware world as a graduate student doing research in a computer architecture lab.
 After leaving school she learned more about embedded programming and mechanical systems from working at a robotics startup called KeyMe.
 Her technical interests span from FPGAs and embedded systems to abstract functional programming concepts in Haskell.
 When she isn’t tinkering with home coding projects, she is out on the trails with her dog or home knitting.
 (Bucknell University, BS Computer Science ‘13, Columbia University, MS Computer Science ‘15)

 Before joining Leaflabs, Pohorecky worked on robotic autonomy systems at CSAIL and Draper which gave her an appreciation for complex system design and interfacing with the real world.
 Her wide variety of interests lead to her to gain experience in operating systems, circuit design, and FPGA programming, among other things, which she tries to put to good use at work.
 After hours, she builds combat robots and electric go-karts, and complains about living too close to the office to ride her motorcycle to work.
-(Massachusetts Institute of Technology, B.S.
+(MIT, B.S.
 Electrical Engineering and Computer Science '19)

 Sadun joined LeafLabs in 2020, and currently works on grants supporting research in neuroscience.
 His background is in signal processing, communication theory, and electromagnetics, and he studied computational photonics in graduate school.
 Beyond work, Sadun loves puzzle hunts, dancing, and playing piano, and is active in local politics.
 (MIT B.S. in Physics + EE '17, M.Eng in EECS '19)